timeplus-io/docs/docs/kafka-connect.md

       }
       ```

-6. Click **Launch** button, in few seconds, you should see the connector is running.
+6. Click **Launch** button, in a few seconds, you should see the connector is running.
 7. You can open the Query Console in Timeplus and run a streaming query like `SELECT * FROM data_from_kafka`.
 Then create a message in Confluent Control Center (choose **Topics**, select the my_topic, choose **Messages** tab, and produce a sample message).
-Almost in the same time, the message will appear in Timeplus Console.
+Almost in the same time, the message will appear in the Timeplus Console.